equinixmetal-helm/krakend/README.md

 ## Description

-A Helm chart for Kubernetes
+A Helm chart for deploying krakend.io in Kubernetes provided and maintained by your friends at Equinix Metal

 ## Usage